kevinoli/simple-c-chat-program/README.md

 The version is always 457, the string length represents the message length in bytes, and the message follows immediately afterward.
 Ensure proper byte order (Big-Endian) for packets sent over the network.

-## Grading

-- No credit is given for code that fails to compile on the department's Linux machines.
-- 10%: Accept input flags in any order and perform sanity checks.
-- 10%: Display an error and prompt for a new message if the message exceeds 140 characters.
-- 10%: Properly use network-to-host and host-to-network conversions.
-- 10%: Ensure your program works with another team's randomly chosen client and server.
-- 50%: Pass send/receive test cases.
-- 10%: Output formatting should match the provided example.

-## Points and Submission

-This project is worth 100 points, and it contributes to 10% of your total grade.
-To submit your assignment:

-- Turn in your assignment by submitting a tarball (GroupName) on CANVAS.
-Ensure that the files are at the root of the archive and not in any folders.
-GTAs will evaluate the project using the provided makefile.